astei/astei/README.md

 ✍️ I'm currently working on [Velocity](https://www.velocitypowered.com), [Crafthead](https://crafthead.net) and some other projects.

+🌱 I'm currently looking to learn Rust and improve my web design and development skills.

 💬 Outside of development and web design, I love to play video games, talk about history, write some creative fiction, read speculative fiction, science fiction, and non-fiction books (mostly history), and listen to music (I'm a well-listened man!)

 <!--